albelozer/gitbook/ansible/network-modules.md

 > **Note** `include_tasks` parameter has arrived in Ansible 2.4.
 Now there are static and dynamic includes.
 Details [here](https://docs.ansible.com/ansible/devel/playbooks_reuse.html) and [here](https://docs.ansible.com/ansible/devel/playbooks_reuse_includes.html).

 As you can see I call several other playbooks in the example above.
-The name of playbook has a Jijna variable {{ platform }} inside.
+The name of playbook has a Jijna variable `{{ platform }}` inside.
 Why do I do this?
-To make my main playbook universal and automatically change the name of playbook based on variable `platform`.
+To make my main playbook universal and automatically change the name of playbook based on variable `{{ platform }}`.
 Here we can have cisco_ios_backup.yml or cisco_iosxr_backup.yml.
 Both of them are predefined in playbooks folder.

 Let's look at other modules from playbooks which I mentioned above.

 ## ios_config, iosxr_config, nxos_config

 I use these modules for several purposes.
 First is not a general usage.
 I backup configuration.
-The filename for the playbooks is derived from {{ platform }} + "\_backup.yml". {{ platform }} var is defined as a group var.
+The filename for the playbooks is derived from `{{ platform }}` + "\_backup.yml". `{{ platform }}` var is defined as a group var.
 There are several ways to define variable in Ansible.
 But we'll talk about it in another article.
 Here are two playbooks:

 ```yaml
 # file playbooks/cisco_ios_backup.yml